onepf/OPFPush/README.md

       and add for each used providers specific changes that you can find in provider README.md file.
       See section `Implemented Push Services`.

-You can setup `OpenPushHelper` following steps:
+You can setup `OPFPushHelper` following steps:

 1. Create `Options` object: